Theodo-UK/rntv-blog/README.md

 5. Run `yarn` and `yarn dev` to see your changes
 6. Open a PR and wait for approval from one of our editors
 7. Once approved, your article will be published to [reactnativetv.com](https://reactnativetv.com)!

-## Licence
-This blog was created from the [tailwind-nextjs-starter-blog](https://github.com/timlrx/tailwind-nextjs-starter-blog)